Thursday, August 8, 2024

 One more thing I want to point out—the directions as written are for "slice and bake" cookies, which means I formed the dough into a log, rolled it up, and then sliced it after refrigeration.
 But if you prefer cleaner, smoother edges, you can roll out the dough and use a 2-inch circle cookie cutter instead.

-If you want to decorate the cookies so it looks like the sun is peeking out from behind the moon, dip one edge of the cookie in melted white chocolate and decorate with yellow sprinkles.
+If you want to decorate the cookies so it looks like the sun is peeking out from behind the moon like an eclipse, dip one edge of the cookie in melted white chocolate and decorate with yellow sprinkles.
 Additionally, you can sandwich two of the cookies with frosting, like an Oreo.
 I made a mocha buttercream for my cookies, and I included that recipe below.

 Blackout Chocolate Eclipse Cookies